Key Takeaways

 The “Buy” section, which includes the features, elements, and information near the “Add to Cart” button, is one of the lowest-performing areas on the product page.

-Yet this section is key for users, as it often is scrutinized intensively when users are deciding whether or not to add a product to the cart.
+Yet this section is key for users, as it is often scrutinized intensively when users decide whether or not to add a product to the cart.

-In particular, sites struggle with allowing users to purchase “Out of Stock” products, requiring an account to use “Save” or “Wishlist” features, and providing unit prices for relevant products.
+In particular, sites struggle with making it easy for users to use “Save” or “Wishlist” features, and providing unit prices for relevant products.

-Additionally, many users are loath to part with personal information (as evidenced in their hesitation when it comes to the phone number field).
+Additionally, many users are loath to part with personal information (e.g., as evidenced in their hesitation when it comes to the phone number field).

 It’s therefore important that sites allow any “Save”, “Favorite”, or “Wishlist” to be used by guest users.